 At any given time, one in five people feel unusually tired and one in ten people suffer prolonged fatigue.
 Fatigue can happen at any time of life.

-Fatigue can be caused by a number of factors, and a common reason is nutrient deficiencies.
+Excessive tiredness can be caused by a number of factors, and a common reason is nutrient deficiencies.
 Supplementing with vitamins for energy can help address any deficiencies that may be present and relieve symptoms brought on by fatigue.
 It is also important to address any other factors - which we discuss later in this article - that may be contributing to feelings of tiredness as well.

 SUPPLEMENTS FOR COMBATTING FATIGUE